eborboihuc/rotate_3d/README.md

 ```python
 rotate_along_axis(image, theta=0, phi=0, gamma=0, dx=0, dy=0, dz=0):
 ```
-image     : the image that you want rotated theta     : the rotation around the x axis phi       : the rotation around the y axis gamma     : the rotation around the z axis (basically a 2D rotation) dx        : translation along the x axis
+img_path  : the path of image that you want rotated shape     : the ideal shape of input image, None for original size. phi       : the rotation around the y axis gamma     : the rotation around the z axis (basically a 2D rotation) dx        : translation along the x axis